joomla/joomla-platform/docs/manual/en-US/chapters/packages/media.md

 Abstract class `JMediaCompressor` defines functions to compress contents of a file by removing comment blocks, unnecessary white space  etc. It is extended by concrete classes such as `JMediaCompressorCss` and
 `JMediaCompressorJs` which contains implementation of compress function for a particular file type.

- *Example* : How to obtain a `JMediaCompressorJs` object for javascript files and compress content.
+ *Example* : How to obtain a `JMediaCompressorJs` object for javascript files and compress content of a js file.

 ```php
 	$file = __DIR__ . 'test.js';